Leomconti/Databases2Assignments/mongo/m2/README.md

 # Extra:

-## Schema we've defined for the Mongo Document, it ended up not being used in the code but it's nce to have here,
+## Schema we've defined for the Mongo Document, it ended up not being used in the code but it's nice to have here

 -   Notice that schemas other than employeeSchema are just models for the values that will be in the lists